-It is not necessary for children to wear jewellery in school.
-If your child has pierced ears, in the interest of hygiene and safety plain studs should be worn.
+APPOINTMENTS Sometimes children have appointments with the doctor or dentist, etc., during school time.
+Pupils must be met at the school.
+Children will NOT be let out of school unaccompanied during the school day.
+JEWELLERY It is not necessary for children to wear jewellery in school.
+If your child has pierced ears, in the interest of hygiene and safety, plain studs should be worn.
 It is Norfolk County Council's policy that for health and safety reasons the child must take off all jewellery, including all types of earrings during dance, drama, PE, games and swimming lessons.
 Please do not allow your child to have his/her ears pierced during the school year as the six week healing process before the earrings can be removed can mean children miss their PE and swimming lessons.

-MEDICINES IN SCHOOL

-Children must not carry any medication with them while they are in school (except a prescribed inhaler).
+MEDICINES IN SCHOOL Children must not carry any medication with them while they are in school (except a prescribed inhaler).
 Due to a change in County insurance regulations, staff are no longer able to administer medication for long term conditions such as ADHD, allergies etc in school unless an approved healthcare plan and appropriate staff training is in place.
 The healthcare plan has to then be agreed by our insurers.
 This does not include asthma however as we have a separate policy and procedure for this.

-If the above applies to your child, please complete a medication form which is available from the school office in order that the appropriate documentation and staff training can be arranged.
+If the above applies to your child, please complete a medication form which is available from the school office in order that the appropriate documentation and

+St. Nicholas Priory Church of England Voluntary Aided Primary School Prospectus 2017-2018 staff training can be arranged.
 We will not be able to administer any such medication until such time as this and any required staff training has been completed.
 Our medicine policy is in the process of being updated to reflect this change and will be available to view in due course.
 School staff can however, continue to administer short term prescribed medication such as a short course of antibiotics in school time if they are required to be administered more than 3 times a day or are 'time specific' as detailed by the pharmacist on the label.

-If medicine is required to be given in school within the above criteria, please note the following: -

-- (a) the medicine should be brought to school by the parent/carer only (not the child) and should be delivered personally to the office staff - (b) medicines must be clearly labelled with the original pharmacy label detailing the contents, owner's name, dosage and should be in the original box or container supplied with the medicine.
+If medicine is required to be given in school within the above criteria, please note the following: - - (a) the medicine should be brought to school by the parent/carer only (not the child) and should be delivered personally to the office staff - (b) medicines must be clearly labelled with the original pharmacy label detailing the contents, recipient's name, dosage and should be in the original box or container supplied with the medicine.
 The school reserves the right to refuse medication that does not meet the above criteria.
-Medicines must be kept in a locked cupboard (away from the children) in the medical room - (c) whilst the Head Teacher continues to exercise the responsibility in 'loco parentis' any responsibility for medication must be accepted by the parent - (d) medicines should be self-administered under the supervision of a designated adult

-The School Nurse sees pupils at various times during their Primary school years.
+Medicines must be kept in a locked cupboard (away from the children) in the medical room - (c) whilst the Head Teacher continues to exercise the responsibility in 'loco parentis' any responsibility for medication must be accepted by the parent - (d) medicines should be self-administered under the supervision of a designated adult The School Nurse sees pupils at various times during their Primary school years.
 The school follows the Norfolk Asthma Policy.
 Details available on request.